M1 Spend is the checking account product from M1 Finance that includes a debit card. Here we’ll check out what all it has to offer.

 Another overlooked feature of M1 Spend combined with M1 Plus is the reimbursement of international transaction fees.
 I’ve bought things several times in the past from international companies with my usual everyday credit card without realizing I was going to be charged a pretty hefty fee for the transactions.
 In my case, the reimbursements for these fees alone pay for M1 Plus.
 If you’re using Borrow, M1 Plus also pays for itself after you borrow $8,333.

-They also currently have a transfer bonus promotion for up to $2,500 when transferring an existing account from another brokerage, as outlined below:
+M1 also currently has a transfer promotion to earn up to $10,000 when transferring in an existing account from another broker, as outlined below:

 Disclaimer: While I love diving into investing-related data and playing around with backtests, I am in no way a certified expert.
 I have no formal financial education.
 I am not a financial advisor, portfolio manager, or accountant.
 This is not financial advice, investing advice, or tax advice.
 The information on this website is for informational and recreational purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 Do your own due diligence.
 Past performance does not guarantee future returns.
 Read my lengthier disclaimer here.